+On Tuesday, a group of Islamic militants that were thrown out of al-Qaeda for being too violent took over Iraq's second largest city.
 The Islamic State of Iraq and the Levant (abbreviated as ISIS) kicked the Iraqi Army out of Mosul, a wealthy city in northwestern Iraq.
 Today, ISIS secured another northern city, Tikrit.
 It currently controls an area "the size of Belgium," according to Jason Lyall, a Yale University political scientist who studies insurgencies. [more inside]

 The young men and women enlisting in the armed forces now were in pre-school on 9/11.
 "As a nation we have internalized our longest military conflict; it has suffused the social, political, and cultural body.
 The war is not something the nation is doing; it's simply something that is."
 Vox on the wars in Iraq and Afghanistan, from Jessica Lynch to Bowe Bergdahl. [more inside]

 The Interpreters We Left Behind.
 "As our troops pull out of Iraq and Afghanistan, we're abandoning fixers and translators to the dangerous countrymen who view them as traitors.
 Asylum in the U.S. could be their last hope.
-If only we'd let them in
+If only we'd let them in."

 "Daniel Somers was a veteran of Operation Iraqi Freedom.
 He was part of Task Force Lightning, an intelligence unit." [more inside]

 How A War Hero Became A Serial Bank Robber.
 "Army medic Nicholas Walker returned home from Iraq after 250 combat missions, traumatized and broken.
 His friends and family couldn’t help him.
 Therapy couldn’t help him.
 Heroin couldn’t help him.
 Pulling bank heists helped him."
 [Via]

 "A Gazette investigation shows an increasing number of soldiers, including wounded combat veterans, are being kicked out of the service for misconduct, often with no benefits, as the Army downsizes after a decade of war."